-I joined in the campaign and decided to make these squares after discussing a mutual love of mince pies with a colleague of mine.
+When Waitrose ran a campaign called ‘Bake It Forward’, which was all about baking something for someone who you wanted to thank, then asking them to continue the good deed by doing the same for someone else they know.
+(And therefore starting a chain of baking joy!)
+I decided to join in by making these Mince Pie Bakewell Squares after discussing a mutual love of mince pies with a colleague of mine.
 I made Apricot Bakewell Squares earlier this year and they were delicious.
 We both agreed that replacing the jam with mincemeat would be a fantastic festive twist!
-Seen as she loves mince pies so much I am baking these for her as she is supportive and helpful colleague who certainly deserves these tasty treats!
+Seen as she loves mince pies so much I baked these Mince Pie Bakewell Squares for her as she is supportive and helpful colleague who certainly deserves these tasty treats!

 I spooned a jar of mincemeat over the part baked pastry.
 I always use a good quality mincemeat and one with brandy or cognac in it because I think it tastes nicest, or you can make your own, Waitrose have a good recipe for it.

-I baked on 160C/325F/Gas Mark 3 for 35 minutes until it was a lovely golden brown.
+I baked it for 35 minutes until it was a lovely golden brown.

-When it was fully cool I mixed 2 heaped tbsp icing sugar with water and piped it over the sponge in a zig zag pattern.
+When it was fully cool I mixed icing sugar with water and piped it over the sponge in a zig zag pattern.

-The squares were really delicious and certainly improved by the good quality mincemeat - hello brandy!
+The Mince Pie Bakewell Squares were really delicious and certainly improved by the good quality mincemeat – hello brandy!
 I was really pleased with them and so were my colleagues, I got a lot of good feedback.
-Although sadly the colleague these were aimed at was off sick today.
-Fingers crossed she is better and back in tomorrow as I have saved her one!
 They are certainly an interesting twist on mince pies and a great way to feel festive.

 Mince Pie Bakewell Squares